ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 After having discussed the minimal set of requirements on identifiers utilized in a BPI, it is important to discuss how these relate to identity and claims about facts relevant to Requester, Provider and BPI Operator, also called credentials.

-Before we can discuss requirements we need to establish the scope of identity and credential management within the context of a BPI.
+Before this document can discuss requirements it needs to establish the scope of identity and credential management within the context of a BPI.

-In the figure below, we establish the context and scope of identity and credential management for a BPI.
+In the figure below, this document establish the context and scope of identity and credential management for a BPI.

 <figure>
   <img